The terms edge grain and end grain refer to the orientation in which boards of lumber are laminated together to form

 Understanding the difference between the two is helpful in making the right choice for your needs.
 Appearance and performance are two differentiating factors.

 Edge Grain Butcher Blocks: AKA “Long Grain” or “Side Grain” - Hardwood strips laminated together in parallel.
 We use only premium, full length staves to make our edge grain butcher block countertops.
 The hardwood is turned on its edge with the length of the grain visible.
 This makes a great, durable surface for food prep, baking, dough rolling, and more.
 The long grain of the chosen hardwood is the most durable grain orientation.
 Edge grain tops, while very good for chopping and food prep, will show signs of knife marks and wear over time quicker than end grain tops.
 The very durable wood surface acts like a wall and will also dull knives quicker than end grain tops.
 Some like the distressed, character-filled look that edge grain tops develop over the years.
 Others choose to refinish over time, which is a very easy process – it’s as simple as sanding and re-oiling to make your edge grain butcher block look like new 5-10 years down the road.

 Additional considerations – Edge grain tops are an excellent choice for bakers and for chefs agreeable to a bit of additional knife sharpening over time.
 Edge grain butcher blocks can be made somewhat thinner than end grain blocks due to the strength of the grain in the lateral direction.
 We make edge grain butcher blocks at a minimum of 1 1/2” thick and a maximum of 7” thick.
 Edge grain butcher blocks are more affordable than their end grain counterparts due to the simpler structural makeup.
+We recommend referring to our overhang guidelines to determine best how to support any applicable overhang.